oluwagbemi/Enhanced-Computational-Model-Project-2018-2022/README.md

-JASPEX model was developed using high-level programming languages such as Java, C++ and C.
+JASPEX model was developed using high-level programming languages such as Java, C++, C and Python.
 It was extensively and rigorously programmed over many years by [Dr.Olugbenga Oluwagbemi].

 You can contact Dr. Olugbenga Oluwagbemi via this email: olugbenga.oluwagbemi@fulbrightmail.org